-If the Eclipsys Merger is completed, we will incur significant additional expenses in connection with the integration of the two businesses.
+As a result of the completion of the Eclipsys Merger, we will incur significant additional expenses in connection with the integration of the two businesses.

-If the Eclipsys Merger is completed, we expect to incur significant additional expenses in connection with the integration of the two businesses, including integrating personnel, geographically diverse operations, information technology systems, accounting systems, customers, and strategic partners of each company and implementing consistent standards, policies, and procedures, and may be subject to possibly material write downs in assets and charges to earnings, which are expected to include severance pay and other costs.
+During the nine months ended September 30, 2010, we incurred expenses of approximately \$46.3 million in the Eclipsys Merger, which includes approximately \$14.9 million in charges incurred by pre-merger Eclipsys.
+As we work to integrate the business, we expect to incur significant additional expenses relating to the integration of personnel, geographically diverse operations, information technology systems, accounting systems, customers, and strategic partners of each company and the implementation of consistent standards, policies, and procedures, and we may be subject to possibly material write downs in assets and charges to earnings, which are expected to include severance pay and other costs.
+The integration process will be long-term and will continue to create significant expenses.

-The pro forma financial statements are presented for illustrative purposes only and may not be an indication of the combined company's financial condition or results of operations following the transaction.
+The pro forma financial statements incorporated by reference in this prospectus supplement are provided for illustrative purposes only and may not be an indication of our results of operations following the Eclipsys Merger.

-The pro forma financial statements contained in this prospectus supplement are presented for illustrative purposes only and may not be an indication of the combined company's financial condition or results of operations following the Eclipsys Merger for several reasons.
-For example, the pro forma financial statements have been derived from our historical financial statements and Eclipsys' historical financial statements, and certain adjustments and assumptions have been made regarding the combined company after giving effect to the Coniston Transactions, the Contingent Share Repurchase and the Eclipsys Merger.
-The information upon which these adjustments and assumptions have been made is preliminary, and these kinds of adjustments and assumptions are difficult to make with accuracy.
-Moreover, the pro forma financial statements do not reflect all costs that are expected to be incurred by the combined company in connection with the Eclipsys Merger.
+The pro forma financial statements incorporated by reference in this prospectus supplement are provided for illustrative purposes only and may not be an indication of our financial condition or results of operations following the Eclipsys Merger for several reasons.
+For example, the pro forma financial statements were derived from our historical financial statements and Eclipsys' historical financial statements, and certain adjustments and assumptions have been made regarding the Eclipsys Merger and certain related transactions.
+The information upon which these adjustments and assumptions were made was preliminary, and such adjustments and assumptions are difficult to make with accuracy.
+Moreover, the pro forma financial statements do not reflect all costs that were incurred by us in connection with the Eclipsys Merger.
 For example, the impact of any incremental costs incurred in integrating the businesses of the two companies is not reflected in the pro forma financial statements.
-As a result, the actual financial condition and results of operations of the combined company following the Eclipsys Merger may not be consistent with, or evident from, these pro forma financial statements
+As a result, our actual financial condition and results of operations following the Eclipsys Merger may not be consistent with, or evident from, these pro forma financial statements.

-In addition, the assumptions used in preparing the pro forma financial data may not prove to be accurate, and other factors may affect the combined company's financial condition or results of operations following the Eclipsys Merger.
-Any potential decline in the combined company's financial condition or results of operations may cause significant variations in the stock price of the combined company.
-See the section entitled "Unaudited Pro Forma Combined Consolidated Financial Statements."
+In addition, the assumptions used in preparing the pro forma financial data may not prove to be accurate, and other factors may affect our financial condition or results of operations.
+Any potential decline in our financial condition or results of operations may cause significant variations in our stock price.
+Finally, although certain supplemental pro forma financial data is presented in our recent Quarterly Report on Form 10-Q, our pro forma results of operations have not been updated through the interim period presented on the same basis.